huggy12/PCtensorflowStartup/README.md

 ```
 git clone https://github.com/huggy12/PCtensorflowStartup.git <REVISE HUGH>
 ```
-2. change the name of the directory to something smaller using
+2. Change the name of the directory to something smaller using
 ```
 mv TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi tflite1
 ```
-3. go into the newly renamed project directory typing the following into terminal:
+3. Go into the newly renamed project directory typing the following into terminal:
 ```
 cd tflite1
 ```